MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 ---
 title: Application Platform for AI Workloads on Azure
 description: Learn about the Azure resources that you need for running AI workloads.
 Learn about platforms for EDA, model training and fine-tuning, and inferencing.
-author: PageWriter-MSFT
+author: claytonsiemens77
-ms.author: prwilk
+ms.author: csiemens
-ms.date: 11/01/2024
+ms.date: 11/15/2024
-ms.topic: concept-article
+ms.topic: conceptual
-ms.service: azure-waf
-ms.subservice: waf-workload-ai
 ---

 # Application platform for AI workloads on Azure